-An HSA is used in conjunction with a qualified High Deductible Health Plan (HDHP).
+An HSA is used in conjunction with a qualified High Deductible Plan with HSA.

-When you enroll in the HDHP, you are eligible to open an HSA through any bank or institution that offers one.
-HSAs were designed to work with HDHP to help you:
+When you enroll in the High Deductible Plan with HSA, you are eligible to open an HSA through any bank or institution that offers one.
+HSAs were designed to work with High Deductible Plan with HSA to help you:

-- > Pay for expenses incurred before you meet your deductible; - > Pay for qualified medical expenses that are not otherwise reimbursable by the HDHP; and - > Save for future qualified medical and retiree health expenses on a tax-free basis.
+- > Pay for expenses incurred before you meet your deductible; - > Pay for qualified medical expenses that are not otherwise reimbursable by the High Deductible Plan with HSA; and - > Save for future qualified medical and retiree health expenses on a tax-free basis.